nvmwill/nexmo-developer/_documentation/en/numbers/number-pools-api/overview.md

 # Number Pools API Overview

 Number Pools are collections of numbers associated with a Vonage Account (API Key) that can be leveraged to send outbound SMS traffic to users.
 The Number Pools API enables Vonage customers to directly manage account-level number pools programmatically as a self-service.
-This self-service allows you to process simple requests without having to open a support ticket so they can be processed for you.
+This self-service allows you to process a variety of requests without having to open a support ticket so they can be processed for you.

 The Number Pools API allows you to perform a number of different operations on your account level number pools.